Header Graphic

 Nature's Timing

 No one in the Northern Hemisphere plants seeds in frozen ground on January 1.
-No one.

 Yet we routinely expect ourselves to do exactly that.